 \section{Conclusion}

 We propose GreenFPGA, a tool to model CFP across the lifetime of FPGAs and help identify quantifiable scenarios under which FPGAs serve as sustainable acceleration alternatives to ASIC under iso-performance constraints.
-We have demonstrated our experiments on different testcases (industry and academic) and we find that FPGAs are greener alternatives for a large number of applications with low lifetime, and low volume.
+We demonstrated our experiments on different testcases and found that FPGAs are greener alternatives for a large number of applications with low lifetime, and low volume.

 \flushend